 |Totals||855+ mini-lectures (59+ hours)||1,910+ pages||3,155+ MCQs (73+ hours)||117 with video explanations|

-If you think that Universal CPA Review might be right for you, I suggest taking advantage of the company’s free 7-day trial.
+If you think Universal CPA Review might be right for you, I suggest taking advantage of the company’s free 7-day trial.
 With this promotion, you get complete access to the course for a full week.
-And what’s more, you don’t even need to give your credit card information to get started.
+And what’s more, you don’t need to give your credit card information to get started.